-Agricultural land use in areas not affected by extraction.
-Upon extraction cessation, areas shall be returned to agricultural land use with alfalfa/hay farming.
+Non-metallic extraction is continuing on-site, and reclaimed areas have been returned to agricultural land use with alfalfa/hay farming.

 4. The nature, depth and proposed disposition of the overburden.

 The overburden consists of topsoil which is a fine silty loam, 1-2 feet in depth and clay subsoil 2-3 feet in depth throughout the property.
 Once final grades are achieved, the overburden and topsoil shall be used to reclaim the site.